Scstechr/usefultools/README.md

 Also, be sure you have `Python 3.6.x` executable in any way.

 ### List of tools
-Some tools are still __unstable__, so please use it at your own risk.

 | name | filename | description |
 |:-----|:---------|:------------|